ramiyappan/BERT/README.md

-# Implement your Own BERT Assignment
+# Implement your Own BERT
 This is an exercise in developing a minimalist version of BERT.

 In this assignment, you will implement some important components of the BERT model to gain a better understanding its architecture.